tendermint/tendermint/spec/abci++/abci++_methods.md

     * in same-block execution mode, the Application can (and should) provide `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, or `ResponsePrepareProposal.consensus_param_updates`.
-    * in "next-block execution" mode, _p_'s Tendermint will ignore the values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
-    * in both modes, the Application can manipulate transactions
+    * the Application can manipulate transactions
         * leave transactions untouched - `TxAction = UNMODIFIED`
         * add new transactions directly to the proposal - `TxAction = ADDED`
         * remove transactions (invalid) from the proposal and from the mempool - `TxAction = REMOVED`